liviucotfas/ase-windows-applications-programming/10 - WinForms - Databases - MSAccess.md

 		}
 	}
 	```
+10. Why do we use command parameters instead of building the query using string concatenation instead?

+ 	> Read more about the SQL Injection attack at: https://docs.microsoft.com/en-us/sql/relational-databases/security/sql-injection

 ###  3.1. <a name='Assignmentsforyoutotry'></a>Assignments (for you to try)

 ####  3.1.1. <a name='Assignment1'></a>Assignment 1
 1. Implement the edit functionality in order to allow the user to modify the data, for previously entered participants